ceurws/ceur-extractor/ceur-ws-pdfs/README.md

  - RDFLib 4.1.2 (https://github.com/RDFLib/rdflib),
  - Grab 0.4.13 (http://grablib.org/),

+The JDK 1.8 nedd to installed

+Stanford Parser is used.
+Download http://nlp.stanford.edu/software/lex-parser.shtml#Download and put jars into parsers dir.

 ##Configuration
 All configuration settings should be in ``config.py`` file which should be created from ``config.py.example`` by renaming it.